E-commerce

 Channel installation

 Two options: 1) Download the Shopify Collective: Supplier app from the Shopify App Store.
 2) Accept an invitation from a retailer already using Collective.
-After installation: complete your brand profile (name, logo, description), verify payment settings (Shopify Payments required), update your contact details and shipping addresses.
+After installation: complete your brand profile (name, logo, description), check your payment settings (Shopify Payments required), and update your contact details and shipping addresses.

 Connect with retailers

 Invite your existing retailers or let new ones discover you and send you connection requests.
-Review requests to find retailers whose customer base and values align with your products.
+Review the requests to find retailers whose customer base and values align with your products.
 You choose who you work with.
-For private lists, you approve each retailer.
-For public lists, any eligible retailer can request access.
+For private listings, you approve each retailer.
+For public listings, any eligible retailer can request access.

 Create and manage price lists